brighthive/data-resource-api/README.md

 ### Add foreign keys

-Creating a foreign key two involves making two additions to the JSON blob.
+Creating a foreign key involves making two additions to the JSON.

 First, add the foreign key as a field in the `schema`: